ebtc-protocol/ebtc/README.md

 - Nobody starts it -> RM Liquidations cannot happen until the Grace Period is started and the time has passed

 ### Grace Period can be denied by repaying

-Can be denied by repaying or by depositing more collateral
+Can be denied by repaying or by depositing more collateral.

-Repaying or adding more collateral are intended behaviours, they helps the system and reduce the maximum debt that has to be liquidated at a time
+Repaying or adding more collateral are intended behaviours, they helps the system and reduce the maximum debt that has to be liquidated at a time.

-Adding collateral raises your CR as well, and it's always cheaper to repay than to deposit collateral
+Adding collateral raises your CR as well, and it's always cheaper to repay than to deposit collateral.

-Proper risky Liquidations are not delayed in any way
+Proper risky Liquidations are not delayed in any way.

 ## Other Notes